puppetlabs/puppetlabs-helm/README.md

 ##### `env`

-Sets the environment variables required for helm to connect to the kubernetes cluster
+Sets the required environment variables for Helm to connect to the kubernetes cluster.

 Default: `undef`

 ##### `key_file`

-Identify  HTTPS client using thie SSL key file
+Identifies the HTTPS client using thie SSL key file.

 Default: `undef`

 ##### `keyring`

-Location of the public keys used for verification
+Location of the public keys that are used for verification.

 Default: `undef`